bndnio/concurrency-mini-problems/README.md

 This time memory usage is about 78MB.
 A bit strange seeing as it was only using about 71MB before.
+But it makes sense that memory usage can vary due to garbage collection.
+Also that our memory usage is lower than the channel version since there are no messages being passed around and being held in memory.

 ### Analysis